Platt Park Church

 Sunday Morning Parking

-Platt Park Church has a year-round dedicated parking lot at Grant Beacon Middle School on Sunday mornings.
+In addition to street parking, Platt Park Church has spots available in the alley behind the church and a year-round overflow parking lot at Grant Beacon Middle School on Sunday mornings.
 Grant is located one block south and one block west of the church at the corner of Pearl Street and Mexico.

 Looking for a place to worship in Denver?
 Each Sunday, we gather together in a time of community worship.
 During this time we seek to worship our creative, loving God and change our focus from all that is wrong with our lives, to all that is right with God and his kingdom.
 In order to do this, we follow a four-fold rhythm each week.
 Through song, prayer, poetry, readings and meditations we are inspired, challenged and transformed into more of who God designed us to be.
 Come and join us and re-imagine your life with God.